LLNL/spdlayers/README.md

 What this paper proposed is that you do a Cholesky decomposition on each data point in your dataset, and then train a NN to learn the lower triangular form.
 This is a great paper because the method is so simple that it is very easy for every researcher to use!

-What we propose you do instead with this method is not to perform a Cholesky decomposition on your data, but rather include the `LL^T` operation as a transformation within your NN.
+What we proposed you do instead with this method is not to perform a Cholesky decomposition on your data, but rather include the `LL^T` operation as a transformation within your NN.
 We believe this subtle difference provides for the following advantages:
 - no transformation of your dataset is needed
 - evaluate the training performance on the real data
 - eases production use of the model (i.e. the black-box mapping of `x`→`C`)